degory/ghul-web-api/README.md

 ## prerequistites

 ### build
+To build the example you need:
 - ghūl compiler version 0.8.47 or later
 - ghūl Visual Studio Code language extension 0.6.32 or later
 - .NET SDK 8

+If you want to create a container image containing the example API, then you also need:
+- Docker

 ### run

+To run the example you need **one** of the following, depending on your setup:
 - .NET 8 Runtime (for production environments)

-Or
 - .NET 8 SDK (for development environments)

-Or
-- Docker
+- Docker (to host the API in a container)

 ## build and run